fredricocalamari/internet-monitor/README.md

 connectivity and sends a dbus notification to an active GNOME or KDE desktop when the internet is unreachable.
 The initial source was written by ChatGPT 3.5 in python and then modified by me until I got exactly what I wanted.
 Rewritten in C to use less resources.
-Try it out, it works well.
+Try it out, it's extremely lightweight, responsive, and works well.
+Uses under 1.3M of ram on my machine.
+This program is very sensitive to changes in your connectivitym so if 5 seconds it too frequent, modify internet-monitor.c in a text editor and change the 5 to whatever you want and build.

 ### What it does
-It pings google.com and when it can't, it generates a desktop notification in a GNOME or KDE session.
+It pings google.com every 5 seconds and when it can't, it generates a desktop notification in a GNOME or KDE session.
 I've tested this on Arch Linux with GNOME 45.

 ### Build package, install and start the service
 #### For Arch Linux